ChiJian28/ArtifyGen-AI/README.md

 3. User clicks the "Generate" button
 4. The application sends a request to the OpenAI API with the specified parameters
 5. The OpenAI API generates a high-quality image based on the parameters
+6. The application stores the generated image in Cloudinary and retrieves the image URL
-6. The application stores the image URL in PostgreSQL
+7. The application stores the image URL in PostgreSQL
-7. User can choose to share with the community by clicking the "share" button
+8. User can choose to share with the community by clicking the "share" button
-8. The application displays the generated image to the user at the Home page.
+9. The application displays the generated image to the user at the Home page.

 ## Previews
 ![Create Page](https://github.com/ChiJian28/ArtifyGen-AI/assets/109941092/2bbc31d8-cbf4-4477-ba03-8966b81877fb)